© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Triple stone alignment and cairn 780m east of Cawsand Beacon is a scheduled monument protected by Historic England under reference 1013426.
 View the official record →

-Triple stone alignment and cairn 780m east of Cawsand Beacon is a Bronze Age ritual monument located on Dartmoor in Devon.
+Triple stone alignment and cairn 780m east of Cawsand Beacon is a Bronze Age burial monument located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013426.

 Triple stone alignment and cairn 780m east of Cawsand Beacon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013426.